YLMstring/Prestige-Plus/README.md

 # Prestige Plus v1.7.1 for WoTR
 ## Requirements: [ModMenu](https://github.com/WittleWolfie/ModMenu).
 [TTT-Core](https://github.com/Vek17/TabletopTweaks-Core).

-- Add Grapple Mechanic!
-- Add a bunch of prestige classes!
+- Add grapple mechanic and a bunch of prestige classes!
 - Apart from some minor tweaks, all the homebrew stuff are optional.

 ## Featuring